davidchern/django-banish/README.md

     3) Add BANISH_ENABLED = True to enable Django-Banish (handy if you lock yourself out, you can just set this to False)

-    4) ADD BANISH_EMPTY_UA = True|False to specify wether requests without a USER_AGENT header will be banned.
+    4) Add BANISH_PROTECTED_PATH = ['/admin/login/', '/user/login/'] for the paths to be protected.

+    5) Add BANISH_USE_HTTP_X_FORWARDED_FOR = True to enable using IP address behind proxies.

-    5) Optionally set BANISH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute
+    6) Optionally set BANISH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute.

-    6) Optionally set BANISH_MESSAGE (default is "You are banned.") to change default message for banned user.
+    7) Optionally set BANISH_MESSAGE (default is "You are banned.") to change default message for banned user.

 ## Issues

 Find a bug?
 Want a feature?
-Submit an [issue here](http://github.com/yourabi/django-banish/issues).
+Submit an [issue here](https://github.com/davidchern/django-banish/issues).
 Patches welcome!

 ## License